Rade58/apis_trying_out_and_practicing/PROGRESSIVE WEB APPS/IMPORTANT PWA NOTES/SERVICE WORKERS/a) SERVICE WORKERS OVERWIEV.md

 **AKO SU SVI FAJLOVI SUCCESSFULLY CACHED, ONDA CE SERVICE WORKER BITI INSTALIRAN**

-**AKO BILO KOJIH FAJLOVA (CIJI SU PATH-OVI ZDATI ARGUMENTI), USTVARI FAILS ONDA JE I INSTALL STEP FAILED**
+**AKO BILO KOJIH FAJLOVA (CIJI SU PATH-OVI ZDATI ARGUMENTI), USTVARI FAILS, ONDA JE I INSTALL STEP FAILED**

 >>>>>This allows you to rely on having all the assets that you defined, but does mean you need to be careful with the list of files you decide to cache in the install step.
 Defining a long list of files will increase the chance that one file may fail to cache, leading to your service worker not getting installed.